Planned giving is a means of “leaving a legacy”, by establishing charitable giving for the work at NLEC, prior to one’s death.

 If you have a life insurance policy that has served its original purpose – providing for your children, protecting your mortgage, or securing your retirement funds – you may use this policy to help the New Life Evangelistic Center.
 You can do this by naming the New Life Evangelistic Center as owner or beneficiary, and possibly experience some tax benefits as well.

-Any type of Real Estate you own can be donated to the New Life Evangelistic Center: house, farm, rental property, business property, land, vacation home, and more.
+Any type of Real Estate you own can be given to the New Life Evangelistic Center: house, farm, rental property, business property, land, vacation home, and more.

 PAYABLE ON DEATH ACCOUNTS